ADD CONDITION

 Storage and Handling

-To ensure the safety and effectiveness of your product, store it at a temperature between 20° to 25°C (68° to 77°F), which is considered a controlled room temperature.
-The product comes in a plastic vial and is intended for single use only, meaning you should not attempt to use it more than once.
+To ensure the best results, store the product at a temperature between 20° to 25°C (68° to 77°F), which is considered a controlled room temperature.
+This product is designed for single use only, and it does not contain any preservatives, so it's important to discard any unused portion of the vial after use.

 Additional Information